dfst/deepforge/docs/reference/operation_feedback.rst

 .. figure:: 3d_graph.png
     :align: center

-    An example rendering for a 3D Plot from matplotlib in DeepForge
+    Example of a 3D scatter plot using matplotlib in DeepForge

 Images
 ------
-Image plots from `matplotlib` are supported.
-The following example shows image plots from the `MNIST fashion dataset`.
+Visualizing images using `matplotlib` is also supported.
+The following example shows images from the `MNIST fashion dataset`.

 .. code-block:: python